liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 -   [Liferay MVC Portlet](/docs/7-2/appdev/-/knowledge_base/a/liferay-mvc-portlet)

 In the UI, applications are referred to as Widgets and categorized for users to add to pages.
-Administrative applications are available in the product menu panels.
+Administrative applications are available in the sharepoint menu panels.

 ![Figure 1: Widget pages offer users functionality.
 Widgets are organized into a page template's rows and columns.
 This template has two columns: a smaller left column and larger right column.
 On this page, users select tags in the Tag Cloud widget and the matching tagged images show the Asset Publisher widget.](../../../images/architecture-ui-widgets.png)